 All these “features” create communication with both more data and more ambiguity.
 Communication is ambiguous enough without any technology in the mix.
 Technology to enable communication shouldn’t create its own confusion and narrative.
 We manage to do enough of that just by being, well, human.

 I get that these features are sometimes valuable.
 Especially with read receipts, there are solid use cases.
 So, rather than doing away with them entirely, I’d propose some design changes that could alter behavior.

 The option to send read receipts on a per-message basis may solve many of these problems.
 Certain messages don’t need more than an acknowledgement they’ve been received - and it saves time for both sender and recipient.
 Adding an option for a recipient to mark a message as read and a sender to see this information sans notification could be interesting to explore.
 Below is a mockup of what that might look like.
 Perhaps a three finger tap on a message could act as a quick shortcut [mid 2020 edit: iOS 13 & 14 use this gesture for "undo" – probably would need to pick something else]

 Changing some defaults could also help encourage positive use of these features.
 The default setting in any communication app should be to not send read receipts.
 Why isn’t this the case?
 I’d venture a guess that having read receipts increases engagement enough it’s hard for messaging providers to resist.

 On the “active now” side, making “active / inactive” switch quicker and easier to flip would be a simple step.
 And status should default to inactive, not returning to an active state unless a user decides they want their activity shown.

-For now, my thinking on this is simple: Turn off all this stuff.
+But for now, my thinking on this is simple: Turn off all this stuff.
 Why do you need it?
-Who is it helping?
 Simplify your life, and the lives of others.